dhadka/actions-starter/README.md

 In addition to creating the full version number, such as `v1.2.0`, this command also creates a tag for the major version number, such as `v1`.
-This encourages consumers of your action to target the major version only, meaning they automatically run the latest version of your action.
+This encourages consumers of your action to target the major version only, meaning they automatically run the most recently published version.
-You can optionally use `--latest` to also create or update the `latest` tag, so consumers can always reference the most recently published version of your action.
+You can optionally use `--latest` to also create or update the `latest` tag.

 ## Other Commands